lanlanjr/guestbook/README.md

 - Icons by Font Awesome
 - Bootstrap for the responsive design
-- All the couples who make memories with PortalShare
+- All the users who make memories with PortalShare